-- (a) The applicant shall be entitled to have a major change to a type design approved by the CAA after submitting the STC referred to in MCAR 21.A.97 - (b) A minor change to a type design shall only be approved in accordance with MCAR 21.A.95 if it is shown that the changed product meets the applicable certification specifications/airworthiness code, as specified in MCAR 21.A.101.
+- (a) The applicant shall be entitled to have a major change to a type design approved by the CAA after submitting the STC referred to in MCAR 21.A.97.
+Where a major change to an aircraft type-certificate is approved before compliance with the applicable operational suitability data certification basis is demonstrated, the applicant shall demonstrate compliance with the operational suitability data certification basis before the operational suitability data must actually be used. - (b) A minor change to a type design shall only be approved in accordance with MCAR 21.A.95 if it is shown that the changed product meets the applicable certification specifications/airworthiness code, as specified in MCAR 21.A.101.